CopernicaMarketingSoftware/Documentation/Publisher/en/templates-publisher.md

 # Templates: Publisher

-In the old Copernica publisher environment every document has a template.
+In the Publisher environment every document has a template.
 The template contains the global layout of the mail and the elements that are present in every email, such as a company logo and unsubscribe link.
 There are also blank spots that can be filled with content later.